testingisdocumenting/webtau/webtau-docs/znai/GraphQL/getting-started.md

 Url parameter can be moved to a `webtau.cfg.groovy` file.
 Please note that WebTau will automatically append `/graphql` to the url.

+You may also wish to add a `graphQLEnabled = true` property which will result in WebTau recording coverage and timing information per query for your tests.

 :include-file: examples/graphql/webtau.cfg.groovy {title: "webtau.cfg.groovy"}

 [Specify multiple environments](configuration/environments) to streamline test execution.